-The two analog inputs to the INA220, IN+ and IN-, connect to a shunt resistor in the bus of interest.
-Bus voltage is measured at VBUS pin.
-The INA220 is typically powered by a separate supply from 3 to 5.5 V. The bus being sensed can vary from 0 to 26 V. It requires no special considerations for power-supply sequencing (for example, a bus voltage can be present with the supply voltage off, and vice-versa).
-The INA220 senses the small drop across the shunt for shunt voltage, and senses the voltage with respect to ground from VBUS pin for the bus voltage.
+The two analog inputs to the INA219, IN+ and IN-, connect to a shunt resistor in the bus of interest.
+The INA219 is typically powered by a separate supply from 3 to 5.5 V. The bus being sensed can vary from 0 to 26 V. There are no special considerations for power-supply sequencing (for example, a bus voltage can be present with the supply voltage off, and vice-versa).
+The INA219 senses the small drop across the shunt for shunt voltage, and senses the voltage with respect to ground from IN- for the bus voltage.
+Figure 13 shows this operation.

-When the INA220 is in the normal operating mode (that is, MODE bits of the Configuration register are set to 111), it continuously converts the shunt voltage up to the number set in the shunt voltage averaging function (Configuration register, SADC bits).
+When the INA219 is in the normal operating mode (that is, MODE bits of the Configuration register are set to 111), it continuously converts the shunt voltage up to the number set in the shunt voltage averaging function (Configuration register, SADC bits).
 The device then converts the bus voltage up to the number set in the bus voltage averaging (Configuration register, BADC bits).
 The Mode control in the Configuration register also permits selecting modes to convert only voltage or current, either continuously or in response to an event (triggered).

-All current and power calculations are performed in the background and do not contribute to conversion time; conversion times shown in Electrical Characteristics can be used to determine the actual conversion time.
+All current and power calculations are performed in the background and do not contribute to conversion time; conversion times shown in the Electrical Characteristics: can be used to determine the actual conversion time.

-Power-down mode reduces the quiescent current and turns off current into the INA220 inputs, avoiding any supply drain.
-Full recovery from power-down requires 40 μ s.
-ADC off mode (set by the Configuration register, MODE bits) stops all conversions.
+Power-Down mode reduces the quiescent current and turns off current into the INA219 inputs, avoiding any supply drain.
+Full recovery from Power-Down requires 40 μs.
+ADC Off mode (set by the Configuration register, MODE bits) stops all conversions.

-In triggered mode, writing any of the triggered convert modes into the Configuration register (even if the desired mode is already programmed into the register) triggers a single-shot conversion.
+Writing any of the triggered convert modes into the Configuration register (even if the desired mode is already programmed into the register) triggers a single-shot conversion.
+Table 6 lists the triggered convert mode settings.